-A meningioma is a type of brain tumour that starts in the brain or, occasionally, in the spinal cord.
+A meningioma is a tumour that starts in the meninges.
+The meninges are layers of tissue (membranes) that cover and protect the brain and the spinal cord.
+There are three layers:

 - the arachnoid

 Side view of the head showing the meninges

 Most meningiomas are slow growing.
 They are sometimes called benign tumours (not cancerous).
 But your doctor may talk to you about the ‘grade’ of the tumour rather than whether it is benign or malignant.
 The grade indicates how slowly or quickly the tumour may grow.
 A small number of meningiomas are faster growing and behave more like a malignant (cancerous) brain tumour.

 A slow-growing or benign tumour can still cause problems as it grows by pressing on surrounding tissue.
 But it is less likely than a faster-growing tumour to grow into other parts of the brain.